DRG Team |

 Dr. Brahms performed research as a postdoctoral scientist, both in immunology and molecular biology.
 His work on the role of posttranslational modifications in autoimmune diseases and cell biology at the Max-Planck-Institute for Biophysical Chemistry was awarded with the RPI/ RNA award for young scientists by the RNA Society, which is dedicated to the study of Ribonucleic Acid.

-Head of R&D and Production Infectious Diseases
+Head of Production

-Product Management ELISA / DRG:HYBRiD.XL
+Product Management ELISA / DRG:HYBRiD-XL

 Ms. Julia Räder

-Product Management Infectious Diseases
+Product Management Infectious Diseases / Autoimmunity / DxDATATM

 Ms. Stefanie Lamers